OrganicFoodIncubator/website/content/blog/intro-to-product-shelf-life.md

 This type of processing is called “hot fill and hold” and this control is essential to ensure that your product is safely manufactured, will have a long shelf life stability, and will be safe for your customers.

-You can continue to read: The importance Of A Scheduled Process?
+You can continue to read: What is a Scheduled Process?